terracoin/windowsentinel/README.md

 # Desire Sentinel

+*You only need this if you are running a masternode and getting WATCHDOG_EXPIRED*

-Please test it and consider it to be a [b]beta[/b], something might fail (I don't have desire in Windows).
+Please test it and consider it to be a **beta**, something might fail (I don't have desire in Windows).

 Pick an executable (either win/lin) from https://github.com/ZonnCash/sentinel/releases Just for reference, sentinel-win64 virustotal (3/67): https://www.virustotal.com/es/file/3a65c0df1fb89607531d8c02bb2a3070f1c39f555944d118c67d8ee616be5b18/analysis/1510697796/